The best hotels in Copan Ruinas

 The real issue in rainy season is the back trails and jungle paths getting muddy fast.
 Hacienda San Lucas's private trails to Los Sapos become slippery, and the Macaw Mountain paths north of town require proper footwear.
 Town hotels like Hotel Plaza Copan and Hotel Marina Copan aren't affected at all.
 It's the countryside properties where the tradeoff is most obvious.

-Copan Ruinas's best neighborhoods
+Copan Ruinas's best hotel regions

 The town is compact but the hotel zones feel completely different depending on where you land.
 Start with the Town Center or Parque Central if it's your first visit. everything you need is within a 10-minute walk.